Principal Investigator: Dr Dmitry Sharapov

 Complementors, on the other hand, must make choices regarding which platform(s) to make products for, taking into account a number of considerations, including platform popularity, competition, and technology.
 They must also compete against other complementors, while keeping in mind the possibility that the platform leader might choose to enter into their product space should their offering be successful.

 This project focused on the AppCampus initiative funded by Microsoft and Nokia to attract novel high-quality apps to the Windows Phone ecosystem by providing selected application developers with grants in return for temporary exclusivity of the application to the Windows Phone store.
 It examined how application developers use competitive and institutional strategies in their efforts to create successful applications.
 A second research area considered how multiple ecosystems compete for complementors and how innovations within the ecosystem affect the competitive positions of different participants, and of the ecosystem as a whole.

 The project was arranged around two key areas of investigation:

 - What are effective complementor strategies for competition and innovation in platform-based markets?
 Semi-structured interviews with developers in combination with secondary data sources will be used to build an in-depth understanding of the use of competitive and institutional strategies behind the development and positioning of mobile device apps, before their effectiveness is assessed using data on downloads, revenues and user ratings.

 - How can platform leaders effectively govern their relationships with complementors in order to attract high quality, innovative complementary products?
 Interviews with AppCampus staff will be combined with data on Microsoft’s general screening processes and those of rival app markets, to understand the effectiveness of such mechanisms in attracting high quality complementary products.

-The expected outputs of this project include several academic and at least one practitioner journal paper, as well as empirical insights and methodologies for the collaborating companies.
+The outputs of this project included several academic and at least one practitioner journal paper, as well as empirical insights and methodologies for the collaborating companies.